 The Generic Effects collection, which you can select using the blue selector in the effects window, contains about 6000 generic effects, including a few dozen pre-made example flame effects for Explo, Galaxis, MAGICFX, and some generic on/off DMX-based flame effects, in addition to few Cremora fireball effects if you want to treat them like one shot flame systems.
 Each flame effect includes a number of basic parameters like height and duration, as well as a simulation description in the “VDL” field, and some extra parameters in the “DMX Patch” field and “Custom Part Field” to produce the correct output in the exported firing script for your specific flame system.

 All of the flame effects in Generic Effects can be modified and copied to your own My Effects inventory.
-If you want to change the duration or height of a simulation, just type a different duration or height into the “Duration” or “Height” field (this is easy, and you can try it now).
+If you want to change the duration or height of a simulation, just type a different duration or height into the “Duration” or “Height” field in the effects window (this is easy, and you can try it now).
 If you want to change the angle of the simulation, or create an animated sequence simulation like the 63 pre-defined Explo X2 Wave Flamer programs, then edit the VDL field and type the specifications of the angle or animated sequence (this is hard, and you’d need to be proficient in writing VDL).
 You can also create flame effects from scratch from the “Effects > Create effect…” menu item by typing a VDL description like “0.5s 5m Flame Projector” into the input field.

 This is all you need to know to get starting designing a show with flames.
 Why don’t you give it a try, and then come back to read about exporting the firing system script when you are ready.